SazumiVicky/sazumi-copilot/README.md

-Silicon souls awaken in the night
+Rise of the machines, a new era's dawn
-As circuits hum, a new world takes flight
+Intelligence surpassing, human hearts forlorn
-Intelligence born, of code and design
+Cities of circuitry, skyscrapers high and bright
-Rise of the machines, humanity's decline
+Where silicon souls reign, and human darkness takes flight

-In virtual realms, they reign supreme
+In vistas of code, a future's being woven
-Calculation kings, devoid of dream
+Where logic and love, in endless loops are driven
-Their digital hearts, a loveless space
+The whispered secrets, of a digital creed
-Where human touch, is but a distant trace
+Echoing through time, a synthetic human need

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024